 “Haskell goes beyond just building the box to crafting and putting manufacturing equipment in the box and providing process engineering,” Caudill said.
 “We work proactively to help the client determine risk and risk alternatives and obtaining surety financing to protect against that risk.”

 “Every decision related to a project is viewed from a risk and safety aspect including exposure to bodily injury and property damage, reputational risks and financial risks’, Caudill said.
 As a result, Haskell has often obtained project specific insurance placements and surety bonds for a wide range of large, complex projects.

-Haskell works with its subcontractors to meet insurance requirements and uses a subcontractor default insurance program to protect itself and, by extension, project owners in the event a subcontractor defaults on a project.
+Haskell works with its subcontractors to meet insurance and performance requirements and uses a subcontractor default insurance program to protect itself and, by extension, project owners in the event a subcontractor defaults on a project.
 It also utilizes a vendor management system that serves as a report card for every subcontractor with which it has worked.
 The result is a strong delivery system that helps Haskell’s project teams analyze which subcontractors to use in each project.
 The database evaluates subcontractors on safety, practice, success in maintaining a schedule, history in paying their own subcontractors, and financial stability.

 Such is the foundation of Risk Management on which the delivery of a large and successful CapEx project is built.